Average rating is 55% positive

 Usage

 Websites featuring the ability for visitors to comment, register as a user, or otherwise actively post content on the website are often exposed to attacks from spam-robots.
 The content posted by such spam-robots can be compared to spam sent by e-mail.
-The main purpose for the spam-robot on the web is however often to just create links to a specific website, so that website will rise in search results on for instance google.com.
+The main purpose of spam-robots on the web is to create and spread links to a specific website, in order to increase the websites search rating on search engines like google.com.
 These spam-posts rarely have anything to do with the subject of the website, hence the spam categorization.

 To avoid such spam, captchas are introduced.
-The whole idea is to create a way to distinguish real human beings from automated robots.
+The whole idea behind Captchas is to create a way to distinguish real human beings from automated robots.

 • Use when your web application experiences attacks from malicious web-robots trying to post spam-content on your site